Case Study

 Project Overview

-A B2B equipment company had developed a patented filtration system for the dry-cleaning industry.
-The product offered meaningful business value: improved cleaning quality, reduced odor and contamination, lower waste-disposal costs, extended machine life, and a more environmentally responsible operating process.
+A B2B equipment company had developed a proprietary industrial equipment system for a specialized B2B service sector.
+The product offered meaningful business value: improved operational quality, reduced odor and contamination, lower waste-disposal costs, extended machine life, and a more environmentally responsible operating process.

 But the product was difficult to explain.
-The system involved filtration, solvent purification, waste reduction, odor control, bacteria reduction, machine integration, and long-term cost savings.
+The system involved technical processing, waste reduction, odor control, bacteria reduction, machine integration, and long-term cost savings.
 These benefits were real — but they were not easy for customers to grasp through verbal explanation alone.

 The Core Problem